Menu

 Illustration for Is it safe to use BPA-substituted water bottles if they still contain bisphenol F?

-Is it safe to use BPA-substituted water bottles if they still contain bisphenol F?
+Is it safe to use BPA-free plastic bottles if they contain bisphenol F?

 Based on 1 peer-reviewed studykitchen